 This 14” Fiskars hatchet boasts of a sharp edge and better cuts thanks to its proprietary blade-grinding technology.
 With its non-stick blade coating, the axe easily powers through wood without getting stuck.
 Its lifetime warranty ensures the axe will serve you a long time.

-The perfect balance and power of the Fiskars kindling hatchet increases swing speed for better control to chop kindling and small to medium-sized logs.
-And with its molded head that prevents overstrike damage, lightweight shock absorbing Dura frame handle and accompanying leather sheath which the head clips into, the axe is safe for even children and women to use to make kindling.
+The perfect balance and power of this excellent tool increase swing speed for better control to chop and kindle small to medium-sized logs.
+With its molded head that prevents overstrike damage, lightweight shock absorbing Dura frame handle and accompanying leather sheath, the axe is safe for even children and women to use to make kindling.

 Feature at a glance

 The SNOW11-BRK Bay Kindling axe from Snow & Nealley is the perfect axe to carry along with you while backpacking.
-It has an overall length of 17” while its handle is made of American hickory.
-The six ¾” axe head with three ¾” cutting edge is made from high carbon steel, and the entire axe is made in the USA.
+It has an overall length of 17” with American hickory handle.
+The six ¾” axe head with three ¾” cutting edge is made from high carbon steel, and the entire axe is crafted in the USA.

 Feature at a glance